 Whether it's foreign policy, or perhaps an economic meltdown, or whatever people in the prepper community are concerned about, a lot of it revolves around political decisions or the direction politics might be going.
 So many of them prepare for inevitable reasons that there might be a shortage of food or that something might affect the availability of funds or whatever the case may be.

 What did you notice before and after Trump was elected?

 We definitely had a relatively strong reaction to preppers buying before Trump was elected, but after he was elected, that quieted down dramatically.
 People were feeling a sense of relief that the election was over, but also I think those who feared economic problems felt Trump might be beneficial.
 A lot of the prepper community has more right-wing viewpoints and so they thought Hillary would be disastrous.

 Food.
 Our experience is that whenever there is something fearful out there, clients buy food because that's their main concern.
 Most preppers don't need other supplies because they're already stocked.

-Do you sell bunkers, do people ask about bunkers?
+Do you sell bunkers supplies, and do people ask about bunkers?

 No, and I don't find that has come up often in Canada.
 At least I haven't come across it much.
 But most people don't mention they're stocking a bunker; they'd rather keep that quiet.